Pokémon Trading Card Game: Card collecting

 There are various TikTok accounts dedicated to opening Pokémon card packs (also known as "ripping" packs) people buy live on stream for viewers.
 Some streamers even run "pulls", where certain cards or number values are associated with rare, high value cards that are included if they happen to be pulled during pack openings.
 While there are genuine accounts associated with this trend, there are also scammers intentionally selling resealed packs with valuable cards already taken out, sending counterfeit cards or not sending anything at all.
 Pack rips are also streamed for other popular card games such as Magic: the Gathering and One Piece.
 Additionally, several YouTubers that focus on opening packs have accumulated millions of subscribers.

 Some particularly well-known cards have been given fan-made names as well, such as "Moonbreon," the alternate art Umbreon VMAX from Sword and Shield: Evolving Skies.

+Rarest Cards

+From least to most, the top 15 rarest and most expensive Pokémon cards are: